ru-fu/sdk-nrf/samples/bluetooth/nfc_pairing/README.rst

   * |nRF52840DK|
   * |nRF52DK|

-* NFC Poller device, Smartphone or tablet
+* NFC polling device (for example, a smartphone or a tablet with NFC support)

 User interface
 **************

 LED 1:
-   Indicates Bluetooth Connection established
+   Indicates that a Bluetooth connection is established.

-LED_2:
+LED 2:
-   Indicates if an NFC field is present.
+   Indicates that an NFC field is present.

 Building and running
 ********************